ionic-team/ionic-site/content/docs/v2/resources/what-is/index.md

   <section id="git">
     <h3><a href="#git">Git</a></h3>
-    <p><a href="https://git-scm.com/">Git</a> is a version control system for managing code.
+    <p><a href="https://git-scm.com/">Git</a> is a distributed version control system for managing code.
 It allows development teams to contribute code to the same project without causing code conflicts.</p>
   </section>

   <section id="gulp">
     <h3><a href="#gulp">Gulp</a></h3>
     <p><a href="http://gulpjs.com/">Gulp</a> is a tool for running tasks which can be used to build your application.
-Common build tasks include transpiling <a href="#es2015-es6">ES6</a> to <a href="#es5">ES5</a>, turning <a href="#sass">Sass</a> in to CSS, minifying code, and concatenating files.</p>
+Common build tasks include transpiling <a href="#es2015-es6">ES6</a> to <a href="#es5">ES5</a>, turning <a href="#sass">Sass</a> into CSS, minifying code, and concatenating files.</p>
   </section>

   <section id="imports">
     <h3><a href="#imports">Imports</a></h3>
     <p>ES6 brings the concept of modules to javascript.
-With modules, things are no longer on the global scope and have to imported into be used.
-This makes it much easier to understand where your code is coming from.</p>
+With modules, classes and variables are no longer in the global scope and have to be explicitly imported into your project to be used.
+This makes it much easier to understand where your code is coming from and increases modularity and compartmentalization of functionality.</p>
     <p><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import">Imports</a></p>
   </section>